apollographql/apollo-kotlin/design-docs/Normalized cache pagination.md

 | user:3     | id: 3, name: Peter Parker                                                     |
 | user:4     | id: 4, name: Bruce Wayne                                                      |

-The `RecordMerger` shown above is simplistic: it can only append new pages to the end of the existing list.
+The `RecordMerger` shown above is simplistic: it will always append new items to the end of the existing list.

-A more sophisticated implementation could look at the contents of the incoming page and decide where to append / insert the items into the existing list.
+In a real app, we need to look at the contents of the incoming page and decide if and where to append / insert the items.

-To do that it is often necessary to have access to the arguments used to fetch a record inside the `RecordMerger`, to decide where to insert the new items.
+To do that it is usually necessary to have access to the arguments that were used to fetch the existing/incoming lists (e.g. the page number), to decide what to do with the new items.
+For instance if the existing list is for page 1 and the incoming one is for page 2, we should append.

-Fields in records can actually have arbitrary metadata associated with them, in addition to their values.
-We'll use this to implement more sophisticated merging.
+Fields in records can have arbitrary metadata attached to them, in addition to their value.
+We'll use this to implement a more capable merging strategy.

 #### Metadata